-Big or small, when purchasing new equipment (such as tools, forklifts, furniture, computers, copiers, etc.), there are basic issues you need to consider.
-This can from the confusing selection of financing options, to the potential drawbacks.
+Big or small, when purchasing new equipment (such as tools, forklifts, furniture, computers, copiers, etc.), there are basic issues that you need to consider.
+This can be from the confusing selection of financing options, to the potential drawbacks.

 The first thing to think about is whether to buy the equipment outright, with cash on hand or a line of credit, or lease it from your bank, leasing company, equipment distributor, or manufacturer.